nerdprojects/joe-x86-bootloader/README.md

     dd if=joe of=floppy.img conv=notrunc

 Or you can prank someone, by overwriting the boot sector on his harddrive ;-).
-But I guess this will only work with MBR disks and not with UEFI:
+But I guess this will only work with MBR disks and not with UEFI/GPT:

     dd if=/dev/sda of=backup.bin count=278 bs=1
     dd of=/dev/sda if=joe count=278 bs=1 conv=notrunc